Small Kitchen Space-Saving Tips

 Cabinet-depth refrigerators stick out about 6 to 8 in. in front of your cabinets, robbing you of valuable floor space and crowding passageways.
 If you’re designing a new kitchen, consider buying a shallow-depth refrigerator.
 It’ll make your kitchen seem much more spacious, and depending on the floor plan, may even allow you to gain cabinet space across from the refrigerator.
 Cabinet-depth refrigerators cost a little more, about $1,500 for the least expensive versions, but the extra cost is easy to justify if you need the space.

 Recessing a standard-depth refrigerator into the stud wall is another way to increase space (you’ll gain about 4 in.).
 You’ll have to cut out one or two studs and add a header over the opening for support.
 You’ll also have to relocate the outlet if it’s located directly behind the refrigerator.
-These are the best smart refrigerators for 2020.

 Make the Most of Every Inch With Roll-Outs